YubinYe/Coursera-Deep-Learning-deeplearning.ai/03-Structuring Machine Learning Projects/1-2课-课后习题/Week 2 Quiz - Autonomous driving (case study).md

     - You have a large avoidable-bias problem because your training error is quite a bit higher than the human-level error.
     - You have a large data-mismatch problem because your model does a lot better on the training-dev set than on the dev set.
+    - If traingin: 1%, training dev: 5.1%, dev: 5.6%, Test: 6.8%, this is not mismatch problem.

+If traingin: 2%, training dev: 2.3%, dev: 1.3%, Test: 1.1%,
+    - False: Bayes error for dev/test is higher than it is in train distribution.

 7. Based on table from the previous question, a friend thinks that the training data distribution is much easier than the dev/test distribution.
 What do you think?